THUNDERGRAPH

 The AI system traverses the SysML graph using breadth-first search to identify and correct inconsistencies.
 This process includes:

-• Checking each Part for issues within its aggregated elements and relationships
+• Checking each part for issues within its aggregated elements and relationships

 • Verifying that fields trace back to source documentation and parent elements